-I spent a fair bit of time trying to decide where to stay in Petra, Jordan and it was quite challenging, as there were so many options.
-We were tossing up between camping, small basic hotels and then the other end of the spectrum, the bigger branded hotels.
-If you’re still wondering where to stay in Petra, then this guide to the beautiful Mövenpick might help you work it out 🙂
+I spent a fair bit of time trying to decide where to stay in Petra.
+It was quite the challenge, as there were so many options.
+We were deciding between camping, small basic hotels and then the bigger luxury hotels.

-We decided to stay at the Mövenpick Resort in Petra for a number of reasons:
+Reasons to Stay at the Mövenpick Resort in Petra

-Without a doubt, it has the best location of any hotel in Petra.
+Without a doubt, the Mövenpick has the best location of any hotel in Petra.
 It is located directly opposite the main entrance to Petra.
 You cannot underestimate the importance of this after a long day trekking.
-Knowing that we didn’t need to get in the car, or in a taxi or walk any further was something I ended up feeling very grateful for.
+Knowing that we didn’t need to travel any further was something I ended up feeling very grateful for.

 Considering the Mövenpick Resort in Petra, Jordan is one of the few 5* hotels in the town, the room was a bit on the small side.
 However, it did of course have everything we needed, as well as a lovely view over the valley where we’d see Bedouins heading to and from Petra on their donkeys.

-The Mövenpick Resort in Petra has 7 restaurants or cafes, many of which are frequented by non-guests too.
+The Mövenpick Resort has 7 restaurants and cafes, many of which are frequented by non-guests too.

-The breakfast, served in the magnificent Al Saraya restaurant, was a delicious feast of everything you might expect, plus smoothie shots and delicious Jordanian flat breads and dips.
+The breakfast, served in the magnificent Al Saraya restaurant, is a delicious feast of everything you might expect.
+Plus smoothie shots and delicious Jordanian flat breads and dips.
 So good to fill up on before heading out to Petra for the day.

 One evening we had a more laid back dinner at the Al Maqa’ad Bar, which is adorned with the most stunning and intricate walls, so delicately decorated with gold leaf.
 Apparently this is reminiscent of old palaces from Syria, and I had certainly never eaten anywhere like it.